Ahhhh-man/docker_app/README.md

 - clone the docker_prod repo
 - Change the dockerfile
-- Create a yml file for docker compose
+- Create a `docker-compose.yml` file for docker compose
 - `docker-compose up -d --build`; this will compose and build.

 > Remark: You can use `docker compose` too.